 If there’s one thing that writing on the Internet over the last few years has taught me, blogs bring in traffic.
 Those new eyeballs, looking for whatever you’re selling, are valuable, but it doesn’t have to cost a fortune to get a quality site up.
-Let’s break down what you’ll need to get your blog up and running for just a few dollars per month.
+So let’s break down what you’ll need to get your blog up and running for just a few dollars per month.

 Why Your Business Needs a Blog